 The psychoanalytical theory is used interchangeably with this theory of Psychodynamic.
-It includes both therapy for patients and the study of the psychological theory of human behavior.
+It includes both therapy for patients and the study of the psychological theory of human behaviour.
 This therapy is used to treat social anxiety and depression in patients.
 Freud had different views in the field of psychopathology & the development of children.

 He believed that people have generally three key aspects in their personality – ego, id, and superego.
 The personality of a child is shaped in the first few years of his development.
 It depends upon the care provided by the carers and their level of interaction with the child.

 Freud believed that mental health issues arise as a result of not accepting the reality of life.
-He believed that early childhood experiences play a vital role in the development of the behavior and personality of an adult.
+He believed that early childhood experiences play a vital role in the development of the behaviour and personality of an adult.